Sinéad O'Connor: Other relationships

 O'Connor stated that she had a relationship with her manager Fachtna Ó Ceallaigh immediately after her marriage to John Reynolds and during the tour of The Lion and the Cobra.
-The extra-conjugal relationship ended in 1989 when O'Connor discovered that Ceallaigh was secretly having an affair with another woman.
+The relationship ended in 1989 when O'Connor discovered that Ceallaigh was secretly having an affair with another woman.
 This experience is reflected in O'Connor's song "The Last Day of Our Acquaintance".

-Anthony Kiedis of the Red Hot Chili Peppers claimed he had a relationship with O'Connor in 1990 and wrote the song "I Could Have Lied" about the experience.
+Anthony Kiedis of the Red Hot Chili Peppers said he had a relationship with O'Connor in 1990 and wrote the song "I Could Have Lied" about the experience.
 O'Connor denied this, saying "I never had a relationship with him, ever.
 I hung out with him a few times and the row we had was because he suggested we might become involved.
 I don't give a shit about the song he wrote."

-Between 1992 and 1993, O'Connor had an affair with British singer Peter Gabriel, whom she accompanied on his Secret World Tour in May 1993 and at the 1993 MTV Video Music Awards in September.
-In October 1993, Sinéad O'Connor, at the age of 27, said she had attempted suicide by overdosing on sleeping pills as a reaction to Peter Gabriel's refusal to make their relationship permanent.
+Between 1992 and 1993, O'Connor had a relationship with the English singer Peter Gabriel, whom she accompanied on his Secret World Tour in May 1993 and at the 1993 MTV Video Music Awards in September.
+In October 1993, O'Connor said she had attempted suicide by overdosing on sleeping pills as a reaction to Gabriel's refusal to make their relationship permanent.
 This experience inspired her to write "Thank You for Hearing Me".

 In 2014, O'Connor said she "didn't get on at all" with Prince, the writer of "Nothing Compares 2 U".
 According to O'Connor, Prince demanded she visit him at his home and then chastised her for swearing in interviews, so she told him to "fuck off", at which point Prince became violent and she fled.
 In her memoir, O'Connor gave some details of Prince's behaviour, which ranged from having his butler serve up soup despite her repeatedly refusing it, to suggesting a pillow fight and then hitting her with a hard object placed in a pillowcase, and stalking her with his car after she had left the mansion.